fedora-modularity/meta-test-family/docs/index.rst

 Using MTF you can:

 * write tests for RPMs, modules and Docker containers
-* write multi like Bash snippet tests in YAML definition file
+* write multiline Bash snippet tests in YAML definition file
 * write Bash tests
 * write Python tests
 * schedule tests with Jenkins and Taskotron